 You can partner with God to make a difference with your life.

-We believe The Well should have a permanent home in Chandler, and because churches like The Well are needed in every metropolitan area in America, we believe God is calling us to build an online community of The Well, and to help new likeminded churches come into existence wherever we are able.
+We believe The Well should have a permanent home in the Southeast Valley, and because churches like The Well are needed in every metropolitan area in America, we believe God is calling us to build an online community of The Well, and to help new likeminded churches come into existence wherever we are able.

 The Body of Christ